seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 The import process will:

-- reproject your data to the WGS84 reference system, if not already (for ease of use with Turf.JS)
+- reproject your data to the WGS84 reference system, if not already (required by Turf.JS)
 - split any features that cross the 180 degree [antimeridian](../antimeridian/Antimeridian.md)
 - reduce the source dataset down to only the necessary attributes (saving network bandwidth later)
 - output a new file in the cloud-optimized flatgeobuf format to the `data/dist` directory.
-- register the datasource in `project/datasources.json`, along with metadata.
+- register the datasource in `project/datasources.json`, along with additional metadata.
 This allows you to:
   - quickly access project datasources in your reports using the `projectClient` (more on this later)
   - quickly reimport datasources using the `reimport:data` command, without having to answer questions again.

-Once finished you are ready to use your datasources for `local` report development.
+Once the import is finished, you are ready to use your datasources for `local` report development.
 You can add, edit, or delete records in datasources.json manually to meet your need as long as the records meet the expected [schema](../concepts/Concepts.md#datasources).

-If at any point the process of using `data:import`, `datasources.json`, and `projectClient` doesn't meet your needs, you are welcome to create your own separate process, as long as it gets datasources to the `data/dist` directory in the format (fgb) and projection required (EPSG 4326 for vector, EPSG 6933 for raster), ready to be published for production use.

-### Precalculation
+### Precalc Data

 Next, you will create a standalone script to calculate the total area of the polygons in the reef extent datasource for use in the report.
-By doing this calculation ahead of time, you won't need to do it every time the geoprocessing function runs.
+By doing this calculation ahead of time, you won't need to do it every time your geoprocessing function runs.
+There is an automated way of precalculating the area of a datasource, but the purpose of this is to teach you a workflow for doing it on your own.

 Create a new file with the following code and save it to `scripts/coralReefPrecalc.ts`: